Integration of External Financing Services in Banking - The Design and Validation of a Digital Finance Platform

 • Implementation requires clear strategic positioning.
 Banks must decide whether they want to be primarily product providers, intermediaries, or platform orchestrators.

-• Banks should integrate external financing services into a guided customer journey rather than presenting them as isolated offerings or a generic marketplace.
+• Banks should integrate external financing services into a guided customer journey rather than presenting them as standalone offerings.

 • External offers should be explained transparently, particularly regarding the provider’s role, data sharing, offer status, and the bank’s responsibility in the process.